probins/myproj/readme.md

 5. copy `projs.js` to `proj4js/` (an empty function, as in custom default in Gruntfile)
 6. clear `dist/es/`
 7. `rollup -c` will then use `rollup-config.js` and create modules in `dist/es/`
-8. once pushed to Github, these can then be imported in the browser from `dist/es` on `jsDelivr`.
+8. once pushed to Github, these can then be imported in the browser or in Deno from `dist/es` on `jsDelivr`, for example: `deno run https://cdn.jsdelivr.net/gh/probins/myproj@0.4.1/test.js`.
 Until NodeJS supports importing from URL, the same code can be used by downloading the modules and then importing using a relative address (assuming the `package.json` contains `type:module`).

 #### Part 3: 'bare' version with no convenience/undocumented options
 The base module produced in Part 1 is still quite large, so a 'bare' version consisting of just the Proj4js code without any of the convenience options is created in `dist/esbare/`: